 From May, 1934 to April, 1948 Gladys M. Petch was heard regularly over WNYC talking about Norway.
 The programs Sunlit Norway Calls, Spirit of the Vikings, and News of Norway were underwritten by the Royal Norwegian Information Service.
-While most of these broadcasts were aired via transcription disc, it appears that during WWII, Petch was in the WNYC studios, as evidenced by these two 1944 News of Norway broadcasts we found at the National Library of Norway site.
+While most of these broadcasts were aired via transcription disc, it appears that during WWII, Petch was in the WNYC studios, as evidenced by these broadcasts we found at the National Library of Norway site.

 Petch, a native of Norway, came to the United States in 1928 after broadcasting in Europe, including a stint teaching English over the air in Oslo.
 She reportedly was also the first English language speaker to broadcast from Rome and Prague.
 Described as a "radio consultant" to the Royal Norwegian Information Services, Petch had signed up with the Chicago-based Redpath Bureau, an agency for speakers and lecturers.
 In their promotional literature in the 1940s they described her as "the woman with the perfect radio voice."
 They went on to say: